djmahe4/Drission-YT-RAG/README.md

 - **Transcript Generation**
   Converts JSON subtitle data into a clean `.txt` transcript.
 - **Optional Translation**
-  Translates the transcript to English (or another target language) via `googletrans-py`, with a progress bar.
+  Translates the transcript to English (or another target language) via `googletrans`, with a progress bar.
 - **Gemini-Powered RAG**
   Uses LangChain + Google Generative AI (Gemini chat & embeddings) to build an interactive Q&A over your transcript.
 - **Context Window Optimization**